MathiasPBerger/gboml-docs-test/docs/source/hyperedges.rst

 Hyperedges
 ----------

 A hyperedge typically couples variables belonging to different nodes via equality or inequality constraints (or both).
-Each hyperedge is defined using a :math:`\texttt{#HYPEREDGE}` block.
+Each hyperedge is defined using a dedicated code block.
+This code block must be started by either the :math:`\texttt{#HYPEREDGE}` keyword or the :math:`\texttt{#LINK}` keyword (the two can be used interchangeably).
 A hyperedge must have a unique :math:`\texttt{<identifier>}` and no two hyperedges or hyperedge and node may have the same identifier.
 In addition, a hyperedge may have its own parameters and constraints.
-Hence, a :math:`\texttt{#HYPEREDGE}` block has the following structure:
+Hence, valid hyperedge blocks have the following structure:

 .. code-block:: c

-   #HYPEREDGE <identifier>
+   #HYPEREDGE <identifier 1>
+   #PARAMETERS
+   // parameter definitions
+   #CONSTRAINTS
+   // constraint definitions

+   #LINK <identifier 2>
    #PARAMETERS
    // parameter definitions
    #CONSTRAINTS